-And equity funding transaction (or a merger and acquisition transaction) finally result in funding of a company.
-If there is purchase of shares from the existing shareholders, then there is change in the management and the control structure of the company without involving any inflow of the money in the company.
-If there is an issue of additional equity, there is cash inflow.
+An equity funding transaction (or a merger and acquisition transaction) finally result in the funding of a company.
+If there is the purchase of shares from the existing shareholders, then there is a change in the management and the control structure of the company without involving any inflow of money in the company.
+If there is an issue of additional equity, there is a cash inflow.

 The business valuation is computed before the investment and after the investment.
 The equation is not as simple as